 "I've played villains on stage - you know, the Iagos and so on - but I think of myself as a funny person.
 I mostly did comedies before I did TV work."

-Michael Emerson, born in 1954, is one of the most talented actors occupying the screens today.
-He's best known for playing Benjamin Linus on the show LOST
+Michael Emerson, born in 1954, is best known for playing Benjamin Linus on the show LOST

 .
 He also portrayed Zep Hindle

 in the Saw